joseteodoro/simple-wallet-api/readme.md

 REST API to manage accounts and their transactions.

-This projects uses H2 (as test database), Lombok, flyway (to run migrations), jdk11, swagger ui, springboot, and springboot jdbc template.
+This project uses H2 (as test database), Lombok, flyway (to run migrations), jdk11, swagger ui, springboot, and springboot jdbc template.

 ## Testing